-Andre research field is on prey-predator relationships and interactions with their environment using little penguins as case study.
-Together with collaborators, they have developed more sensitive variables such as foraging efficiency, presence/absence of thermoclines and foraging-trip-duration to detect environmental changes, complementing traditional variables of population size, mortality or survival.
-His research produced over 40 scientific papers in peer reviewed journals on foraging behaviour of little penguins.
-Andre is academic editor for PLoS ONE and Open Journal of Ornithology, editor of the Australasian Seabird Group Bulletin and affiliated to the Monash University.
+Andre field of research is on prey-predator relationships and interactions with their environment using little penguins as ecological model.
+Together with collaborators, they have been using more sensitive variables such as foraging efficiency, presence/absence of thermoclines, foraging-trip-duration, isotopic niche analysis, fractal diving analysis and new spatial temporal scales to detect penguins' response to environmental changes, complementing traditional variables of population size, mortality or survival.
+His research produced over 60 scientific papers in peer reviewed journals, mainly on foraging behaviour of little penguins.
+Andre is on the editorial board of PLoS ONE, Heliyon and Open Journal of Ornithology, editor of the Australasian Seabird Group Bulletin , executive member of the recently created IUCN Penguin Specialist Group and affiliated to the Monash University.
 See also interview at ABC Meet the Scientist.

 Phone: + 61 (3) 59512849

 Mail: Phillip Island Nature Parks, PO Box 97, Cowes Vic.
 3922, Australia

 Foraging ecology, seabirds, little penguins, trophic interactions, food webs, ecosystem ecology

 - Ecosystem modelling of Northwest Bass Strait - Ecopath with Ecosim

 - Conventional diet of little penguins and crested terns

 - Diving behaviour of little penguins

 - Development and upgrade of remote automated systems

 - Effect of artificial light on penguins and shearwaters